We provide students with plenty of hands-on learning opportunities to get involved and prepare for life beyond the classroom.

 Previous Student Accomplishments

-Sam Gallagher and Caroline Anderson presented at the New England Urban & Regional Information Systems Association (NEURISA) Annual Conference on Oct 15th, 2018 in Beverly MA.
+Sam Gallagher and Caroline Anderson presented at the New England Urban and Regional Information Systems Association (NEURISA) Annual Conference on Oct 15th, 2018 in Beverly MA.
 Their presentation, titled “GIS Analysis of Land Use and Potential Flooding in the Nashua River Watershed”, gave the audience an overview of the research projects they conducted in summer 2018.

 Two professors and three students in the department were involved in the 2018 Student-Faculty Collaborative Summer Research Experience Program